Almost everyone has said, "I wish I had stuck with my dream when I was young."

 Two weeks after graduation from Middletown High School, (Class of 1955), Joe joined the US Air Force hoping to sing for the Air Force.
 Instead he ended up in Special Services in Minnesota and North Dakota for four years.
 He spent most of these years running Service Clubs for the military (passing out sporting equipment and running movies at night).
 The dream started to fade.

-In Rochester, Minnesota he met his wife of fifty nine (59) years, Janet, where he did some TV work in a quartet he helped put together and even got to solo once in awhile.
+In Rochester, Minnesota he met his wife of sixty one (61) years, Janet, where he did some TV work in a quartet he helped put together and even got to solo once in awhile.
 The TV show ended after he got transferred to Finley, North Dakota.
 His singing days were just about over.

 Joe and Jan were married on June 28, 1958, eleven months before being Honorably Discharged from the Air Force.
 The six children started coming "fast".